NiceneNerd/UKMM/book/src/setup/deploy.md

 `BreathOfTheWild_UKMM`.
 So, for example, the full path might be something like:
 `C:\Cemu\graphicPacks\BreathOfTheWild_UKMM`.

+**Additional note for Cemu users**: You almost certainly want the "Deploy rules.txt" option selected for Cemu integration.

 ### Wii U

 Wii U users have a few options, but the most widely used and supported method to